luckinet/ontologics/cran-comments.md

+# 06.10.2022

+- fixing links with placeholders that dont throw error messages.

 # 27.09.2022

 - one of the vignette contains links that are currently only dummy links.
 I do get a NOTE when checking on rhub.
 These links are supposed to work in the future, as they are currently being set up.